anklimsk/cakephp-console-installer/docs/USING.md

 ## Using console
 - `cake CakeInstaller -h` - To get help;
 - `cake CakeInstaller` - To start interactive shell of installer;
-- `cake CakeInstaller.check` - To start command of installer;
+- `cake CakeInstaller.check` - To start command of installer.
-- `cake CakeInstaller.check -h` - To get help for command of installer.

 ## Initialization of database tables with data